AnykeyNL/OCI-AutoScale/README.md

 The **AutoScaleALL** script: A single Auto Scaling script for all OCI resources that support scaling up/down and power on/off operations.

 # NEW
-- Support for using the script with Instance Principle.
-Meaning you can run this script inside OCI and when configured properly, you do not need to provide any details or credentials.
-- Support for sending Notification after script is done.
-Thanks to Joel Nation for this!
-All you need to do is configure the Topic OCID in the script and make sure the user or instance principle has the correct permissions to publish Notifications.
+- Supports rate limiting.
+When trying to do too many operations at the same time, OCI starts blocking calls.
+Build-in Delay and retry method.
+- Better support for error logging as part of the Notifications

 # Supported services
 - Compute VMs: On/Off
 - Instance Pools: On/Off and Scaling (# of instances)
 - Database VMs: On/Off
 - Database Baremetal Servers: Scaling (# of CPUs)
 - Autonomous Database: On/Off and Scaling (# of CPUs)

+# Features
+- Support for using the script with Instance Principle.
+Meaning you can run this script inside OCI and when configured properly, you do not need to provide any details or credentials.
+- Support for sending Notification after script is done.
+Thanks to Joel Nation for this!
+All you need to do is configure the Topic OCID in the script and make sure the user or instance principle has the correct permissions to publish Notifications.

 # How to use
 To control what to scale up/down or power on/off, you need to create a predefined tag called **Schedule**.
 If you want to